Welcome to Understanding the GA-600 Fire Resistance Design Manual!

 - Terms used in GA-600 and how they are applied,

 - Information in GA-600 system descriptions,

-- How the General Explanatory Notes relate to system descriptions, and
+- How the General Explanatory Notes relate to system descriptions for sound and fire, and

 - Different types of systems in GA-600.

 Review questions are interspersed throughout the course to aid in self-evaluation of your progress.
 These questions are not graded.
 You must complete the review questions to move through the course.

 The course ends with a short quiz upon which you will be graded.
 A grade of 80% or better is required for credit or a Certificate of Completion.

 The material is divided into learning modules.
 Each module covers a specific section of GA-600 and features one or more review questions.
 The individual modules are presented in the same order as the Table of Contents on pages 3 and 4 of GA-600-2018.